 Even though some users won’t be at all concerned with the aesthetics of their hardware wallet, the Model T isn’t the flashiest looking device.
 Compared with the Ledger Nano X, or even the older Ledger Nano S, both of which feature brushed metallic covers, the Model T looks fairly utilitarian with its all black plastic body.
 See our Ledger Nano X review for more on Ledger’s new model.

 Security on the Trezor

 In terms of security, though, the Model T really excels.
-Trezor’s long standing commitment to open-source and auditable code ensures that tech-savvy users can validate the security of Trezor’s firmware.
-Likewise, Model T’s screen and planned SD card compatibility guarantee users will never have to expose sensitive information.
+Trezor’s long-standing commitment to open-source and auditable code ensures that tech-savvy users can validate the security of Trezor’s firmware.
+Likewise, Model T’s screen and planned SD card compatibility guarantee users would never have to expose sensitive information.

 Model T Conclusion: How Good is This Trezor Wallet?

 All in all, despite its fairly high price, the Trezor Model T is safe, easy to access and a functional hardware wallet, which once again proves that the original name in cryptographic security can continue to innovate five years after its launch.
 Anyone looking to buy Trezor’s Model T wallet will not be disappointed.